-Stakeholder participation has always been an essential aspect of the CCAC Program.
-In keeping with this principle, the CCAC regularly and thoroughly engages its constituents in its long-term planning exercises.
+Stakeholder participation has always been an essential aspect of the CCAC's programs.
+In keeping with this principle, the CCAC regularly and thoroughly engages our constituents in our long-term planning exercises.

 CCAC Strategic Plan 2015-2020

 The CCAC Strategic Plan 2015-2020 – Working Together to Enhance Animal Ethics and Care in Science is the product of considerable reflection and consultation with our stakeholders.

 This plan marks a new chapter for the CCAC, mapping out where we want to be in five years, and how we will get there.
 It also details the key to reaching our objectives, through continual and meaningful collaboration with the CCAC’s extensive community.

 We look forward to working alongside this vast and diverse network of volunteer experts and partners, who together share a common goal of enhancing animal ethics and care in Canadian science.

 In 2013, the CCAC embarked upon a path of renewal and growth, along which we actively reached out to Canadians.
 Taking stock, Canadians from coast to coast to coast were asked what they think about the use of animals in science.
 To gauge the general public’s thoughts and values, the CCAC commissioned a nation-wide survey.
 A collaborative national engagement initiative, facilitating a unique opportunity to really listen to the wide spectrum of CCAC stakeholders, was also launched and involved more than 495 individuals.